 3. Create a better website

-When potential customers want to find out more about you, they will look online; so this is where you can come unstuck if your website looks like a basic DIY job, with poorly chosen typefaces, terrible imagery or badly written copy.
+When potential customers want to find out more about you, the first thing they do is search online; this is where you can come unstuck if your website looks like a basic DIY job, with poorly chosen typefaces, terrible imagery or badly written copy.
 If you want to appear bigger, now is the time to improve your website or (budget permitting) get a brand new one done.
-You might be a small business, but there's no reason you cannot have a website that makes a big impression - often for a fraction of the money spent by bigger rivals.
+You might be a small business, but there's no reason you can't have a website that makes a big impression - often for a fraction of the money spent by bigger rivals.

 4. Use a virtual receptionist